shbatgh/useful-logger/README.md

 # useful-logger

+FOR SOME REASON THE TEXT FORMATTING IS WEIRD
+I RECOMMEND VIEWING THE RAW VERSION

 To run the server webpage enter the command log.io-server.
 To run the file input enter the command log.io-file-input.